simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/essay-sustain.md

       * sentences, shuffled by verb,
       * sentences, shuffled by adjective & adverb,
       * sentences, shuffled by proposition & article & conjunction,
+      * sentences, shuffled by 1st letter capitalization,
+      * sentences, shuffled by grammar symbols (parens, ".", ",", "?", "!", "~", ":", ";", "/"),
+      * essays, shuffled by sentence (separated by periods),
       * programs, shuffled by identifier,
       * programs, shuffled by operators,
       * programs, shuffled by sections between word-breaks,
-      * essays, shuffled by sentence (separated by periods),
-      * sentences, shuffled by 1st letter capitalization,
-      * sentences, shuffled by grammar symbols (parens, ".", ",", "?", "!", "~", ":", ";", "/"),
       * brackets, shuffled by symbol ((), [], {}, <>)
         * the bracket strings are made by simply removing all non-brackets from general text
       * numerical sequences, shuffled by number
       * base64 encodings, shuffled by character
       * general text, shuffled by white-space
+      * general text, shuffled by letter-map

     Flip:
       input: {main string, separator positions: [...]}
       Flip a string, putting the substrings in reverse order, order within substrings is preserved;
       substrings can be split based on separators, which are given as an input